apache/flink/docs/dev/stream/state/state.md

 A time-to-live (TTL) can be assigned to the keyed state value.
-In this case it will expire after the configured TTL and its stored value will be cleaned up based on the best effort.
+In this case it will expire after the configured TTL and its stored value will be cleaned up on the best effort basis which is discussed in details later.
-Depending on configuration, the expired state can become unavailable for read access even if it is not cleaned up yet.
-In this case it behaves as if it does not exist any more.

-The collection types of state support TTL on entry level: separate list elements and map entries expire independently.
+The state collection types support per-entry TTLs: list elements and map entries expire independently.

-The behaviour of state with TTL firstly should be configured by building `StateTtlConfiguration`:
+To use state TTL you must first build a `StateTtlConfiguration` object:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">